Safe motor arming system

 Example 2: 'smart' arming switch

-Here's the code, using switch SF.
+Here's an example with switch SF.

 L2: Edge SF↑ [0, infinite]